Sye Raa Narasimha Reddy AP And TS Box Office Collections (Day 2): Strong And Steady!

 2-Day Total

 Reportedly, Sye Raa Narasimha Reddy collected around Rs 38 crore share on its first day at the AP/TS box office.
-Now, with a good show on the second day, the Chiranjeevi starrer is expected to have taken its tally to around Rs 50 crore.
+Now, with a good show on the second day, the Chiranjeevi starrer has taken its tally to Rs 48 crore.

 An Upward Momentum